-- The referee is informed before any proposed substitution is made. - A substitute only enters the field of play after the player being replaced has left and after receiving a signal from the referee. - A substitute only enters the field of play at the halfway line and during a stoppage in the match. - A substitution is completed when a substitute enters the field of play. - From that moment, the substitute becomes a player and the player he has replaced ceases to be a player. - A player who has been replaced takes no further part in the match. - All substitutes are subject to the authority and jurisdiction of the referee, whether called upon to play or not.
+- As soon as possible after a game stop, the referee has to be informed about all substitutions desired by any or both teams, before any proposed substitution is actually made. - A substitute only enters the field of play after the player being replaced has autonomously left entered the Team Technical Area. - A substitute only enters the field of play during a stoppage in the match. - A substitution is completed when a substitute enters the field of play. - From that moment, the substitute becomes a player and the player he has replaced ceases to be a player. - A player who has been replaced takes no further part in the match. - All substitutes are subject to the authority and jurisdiction of the referee, whether called upon to play or not.